 The Reid Trust is committed to protecting the privacy of its applicants.
 If you apply for an award, the personal data you submit will be held in hard copy.
 Some details may also be held on computer systems.
 This is necessary to enable the Trustees to assess your application and to administer any award.
-Under the terms of the General Data Protection Regulation (GDPR), which comes into force on 25 May 2018, ‘Legitimate interest’ is the lawful basis for processing your personal data.
+Under the terms of the General Data Protection Regulation (GDPR), which came into force on 25th May 2018, ‘Legitimate interest’ is the lawful basis for processing your personal data.

 The personal information you provide in your application will be made available only to Trustees who have a role in assessing applications.
 It will not be shared with any other parties.
 It will be used only for the purpose of assessing your application.
 Individual data relating to unsuccessful applicants will be destroyed following the awards meeting.
 Individual data relating to successful applicants will be destroyed at the end of the period of the award.

 In addition to the personal information provided at the application stage, the Trust may request further personal data to enable awards to be paid.
 Such data will be made available only to Trustees who have a direct role in administering or monitoring awards.